-The MMS mission consists of four Earth-orbiting spacecraft lunched in 2015 (Burch et al., 2016).
-While the missions are similar, the MMS electric field instruments just slightly differ from the Cluster ones.
-Each of the spacecraft is equipped with three pairs of electric field probes, two in the spin plane (120 m tip-to-tip) and one in the axial plane (29 m, Torbert et al., 2016).
+The MMS mission consists of four Earth-orbiting spacecraft was launched in 2015 (Burch et al., 2016).
+While the missions are similar, the MMS electric field instruments differ just slightly from the Cluster ones.
+Each of the spacecraft is equipped with three pairs of electric field probes, two in the spin plane (120 m tip-to-tip) and one in the axial plane (29 m; Torbert et al., 2016).
 The electric field is measured in the dipole configuration in all three directions with sampling frequency up to 8 kHz (burst mode) and up to 256 kHz in wave burst mode.
 The main difference is that the instrument operates simultaneously also in the monopole configuration.
-The combination of dipole and monopole measurements provides a complex information about the ambient electric field and the spacecraft potential which is possible to use for the reliable identification of dust impacts.
-Solitary waves and other structures in the ambient plasma or electric field generate simultaneously pulses both in monopole and dipole configuration.
+The combination of dipole and monopole measurements provides complex information about the ambient electric field and the spacecraft potential, which can be used for the reliable identification of dust impacts.
+Solitary waves and other structures in the ambient plasma or electric field generate pulses simultaneously in both monopole and dipole configuration.
 On the other hand, changes in the spacecraft potential triggered by the dust impact generate identical pulses on all monopole antennas and no signal in the dipole configuration (electric field data).
-This allows us reliably distinguish changes in the spacecraft potential from the other pulses as solitary waves (see Vaverka et al., 2018).
+This allows us to reliably distinguish changes in the spacecraft potential from the other pulses as solitary waves

+(see Vaverka et al., 2018).
 A measurement with MMS, shown in Fig. 6, illustrates the different detections in monopole and dipole configuration.